excellaco/block-one-app/README.md

 Application using block.one EOSIO

 ## Suggested Reading
 This application was built using React and Block.one technology.
+If new to these technologies, start here:

-New to React and Typescript?
-Start here:
+Learn React and Typescript:
  - [React Tutorial](https://reactjs.org/tutorial/tutorial.html)
  - [React Hooks](https://reactjs.org/docs/hooks-intro.html)
  - [Typescript Documentation](https://www.typescriptlang.org/docs/home.html)